formstate/formstate/demo/README.md

 ## Demos

-If you want to see it in action [we have lots of demos here 📝](https://formstate.github.io/demos)
+If you want to see it in action [we have lots of demos here 📝][demos]

 ### Quick Example